scorpido74/azure-docs.nl-nl/articles/virtual-machines/troubleshooting/enable-disable-firewall-rule-guest-os.md

         exit
         ```

-#### <a name="mitigation-3-pstools-commands"></a>Risico beperking 3: PSTools-opdrachten
+#### <a name="mitigation-3-pstools-commands"></a>Mitigatie 3: PSTools-opdrachten

-Als de virtuele machine online is en toegankelijk is op een andere VM in hetzelfde virtuele netwerk, kunt u de Volg oplossingen volgen met behulp van de andere VM.
+If the VM is online and can be accessed on another VM on the same virtual network, you can make the follow mitigations by using the other VM.

-1. Down load [PSTools](https://docs.microsoft.com/sysinternals/downloads/pstools)op de virtuele machine voor probleem oplossing.
+1. Download [PSTools](https://docs.microsoft.com/sysinternals/downloads/pstools)op de VM voor het oplossen van problemen.

-2. Open een CMD-exemplaar en toegang tot de virtuele machine via het interne IP-adres (DIP).
+2. Open een CMD-exemplaar en krijg toegang tot de VM via het interne IP (DIP).

-    * Een regel inschakelen:
+    * Ga als lid van de regel naar een regel:
         ```cmd
         psexec \\<DIP> -u <username> cmd
         netsh advfirewall firewall set rule dir=in name="Remote Desktop - User Mode (TCP-In)" new enable=yes